SteveBarnett/Remixing/_thinking/ai-resistance.md

 layout: page
 title: AI Resistance
 added: 2025-10-31
-updated: 2025-11-02
+updated: 2025-11-03
 longerform: true
 ---

 This is mostly about LLMs.
-I'll bounce between using "LLMs" (which is mostly what I mean) and "AI" (which is mostly what we say in everyday conversation).
 It's a sketch of some of the things that have me concerned.

 I find myself being critical of the current AI hype partly because it feels familiar to other hype cycles from work: adoption of popular JavaScript libraries; accessibility overlays.

+I'll bounce between using "LLMs" (which is mostly what I mean) and "AI" (which is mostly what we say in everyday conversation).

 <h2>Table of contents</h2>

 * tic
 {:toc}

-## Ways of being

-- **Human-centred.** Prioritising human originality and human effort.
-Being rude to screens.
-- **Stubborn.** Patient, playing the long game.
-Not being easily distracted, or giving up the fight.
-- **Careful.** Care and consideration with technology usage, weighing the pros and cons.

 ## Three Big Ideas